 Mississippi group looks at the potential of hemp cultivation

-JACKSON, Miss.
-(AP) — A new group will discuss what growing hemp might mean for Mississippi’s economy.
+JACKSON, Miss. — A new group will discuss what growing hemp might mean for Mississippi’s economy.

 Legislators created the Hemp Cultivation Task Force, and the group has its first meeting Monday at the state Capitol.